FloatingDust36/MediBridge-Telemedicine-Platform/README.md

 Rules:
 1. Thou shall not say any racist words.
 2. Coding is not hard, so code while you are hard.
+3. If the code can't be understood, you owe a backshot from the hood.

 Members:
 | 🧑‍💻 **Role**              | 🙋 **Name (Alias)**       | 📌 **Responsibilities**                                                    |